ChristopherZinger/To-do-app/README.md

 ![alt img](gif/todo-app.gif "app preview")

 # to-do-app
-To Do App made with MEARN stack, JWT authorization and bootswatch.
+To Do App made with MERN stack, JWT authorization and bootswatch.